runtimeverification/michelson-semantics/USER_GUIDE.md

 output { Stack_elt int 10 }
 ```

-Tests may also be run over classes of inputs instead of particular concete values.
+Tests may also be run over classes of inputs instead of particular concrete values.
-To do so, we must use "symbolic variables" such as `$N` in the next example.
+To do so, we may use "symbolic variables" in the `input` and `output` fields such as `$N` in the next example.
 Here, we assert that `N + 1 > 0` for any natural number `N`.

 ```tzt